taulukointipalvelut/utab-core/README.md

 ## Attention

+1. You should either set pre-evaluation to all adjudicators, or set preev to no adjudicators.

 1. Summarize returns incomplete results.
 On the contrary Compile returns complete results

 1. All return values from database functions can be treated as Promise objects